linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 You should also add those rules among the first.
 Indeed, PostgreSQL uses the first valid rule which match the authentication request.

-Create the linshare user and database:
+Create linshare user and database:
 > sample password is **linshare** used for convenience, it should be changed
 ```bash
 su - postgres